LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 **Invariants**

-- All data from the silver layer is processed by transformers and transformers only
+- Transforms data from the silver layer
 - There is at least one transformer for each table in the silver layer
 - Transforms the data from the silver layer to satisfy the invariants of the destination
 - The destination is either the gold layer or a data mart
 - Reprocessing the same data for the same destination is idempotent
-- Transformers can reprocess the data if the destination data is lost, has failed or is corrupted
+- Transformers can reprocess the data if the data is los or corrupted or the transformer failed.

 ### Data Lake